cheesenibbles123/OliverbotPublic/README.md

 Incase the title of the files wasn't clear enough, the included config and datafile are simply templates containing the layout that should be used for them.
 A database is not included, however it should be fairly simple to identify the columns used based on the code.

+notes:
-Please note idk wtf im doing with github.
+ - Please note idk wtf im doing with github.
+ - Adding comments to the code to help readability